mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 new toys before you run out of ports.
 There are enough ports to cover every standard toy in the DOF database, with a few left over for your original ideas.

+This is my "reference" expansion board, but I don't intend it to be the one-and-only expansion board for Pinscape Pico.
+The new software is designed to work with lots of different hardware environments, so there's lots of room for alternative board designs.

 ## Files